Published in: 2014

 This report presents the findings of research into the risks to delivery of WASH results posed by climate change in Africa, drawing on rapid case study reviews of WASH programming in Malawi, Sierra Leone and Tanzania.
 A separate Case Study Report provides further detail on country background and findings.
 A separate Case Study Report provides further detail on country background and findings.

 Oates, N., Ross, I., Calow, R., Carter, R., Doczi, J. (2014).
-Adaptation to Climate Change in Water, Sanitation and Hygiene - Assessing risks, appraising options in Africa.
-Department for International Development (DFID), London, United Kingdom
+Adaptation to climate change in water, sanitation and hygiene - Assessing risks, appraising options in Africa.
+Overseas Development Institute, London, United Kingdom

 Share this page on